Dental Implants – Prestonsburg, KY

 Strong & Beautiful Tooth Replacement

 When it comes to replacing missing teeth, dental implants are truly in a class of their own.
 A small, titanium post is placed into the jawbone to recreate the root of a missing tooth, and this is used to support a number of restorations that can replace any number of teeth.
 Dental implants are the only treatment option that restores an entire tooth, and as a result, they are the next best thing to nature.
-Dr. Griffith is able to provide complete implant care right here in Prestonsburg so patients can get everything they need in one convenient location.
+Dr. Griffith is able to provide complete implant care right here in Prestonsburg so patients can get everything they need in one convenient dental office location.
 To learn more about this treatment and what it could do for you, contact us today for an implant consultation appointment.

 Missing One Tooth